jarvisteach/appJar/docs/mkdocs/docs/pythonWidgetGrouping.md

     Set hideTitle to be True if you don;t want to show a title.

 * `.openLabelFrame(title)`
-    Used to reopen the named *LabelFrame*.
+    Used to reopen the named *LabelFrame*, for later modification.

 #### Set Label Frames
 * `.setLabelFrameTitle(name, newTitle)`